j-kun/Irre-Katze-Level-Editor/README.md

 ### Windows

-Create a shortcut and insert as Target: `pythonw py/gui_main.py`.
+Create a new shortcut:
+- *Target*: `pythonw py/gui_main.py`
+- *Start in*: the root directory of the repository (may be empty if the shortcut is located in that directory)

+If a path contains spaces it must be enclosed in double quotes.

-(If `pythonw.exe` is not in one of the directories specified by the `%PATH%` variable you need to specify the comlete path like for example `C:\Python27\pythonw.exe`.
-If the shortcut is located somewhere else than in the root directory of the repository the path to the file must be changed accordingly.
-If a path contains spaces it must be enclosed in double quotes.)
+If `pythonw.exe` is not in one of the directories specified by the `%PATH%` variable you need to specify the comlete path like for example `C:\Python27\pythonw.exe`.

 ## License